 www.jac-law.com

-Disclaimer: this e-mail does not contain any legal advice and the comments herein should not be relied upon by anyone who reads it.
+Disclaimer: this communication is not an advertisement, does not contain any legal advice, does not create an attorney/client relationship, and the comments herein should not be relied upon as legal advice by anyone who reads it.

 Joseph A. Corsmeier, Esquire